vibbits/irefindex/vsc/README.md

 # IRefIndex VSC

-This module contains information about running and building irefindex on the VSC.
+This module contains information about running and building IrefIndex on the VSC.
 More information about running the Ansible playbooks on a Docker instance can be found in `../oci`.

 ## A step by step usage guide

-This guide will walk you through the process of provisioning a machine and creating the next version of irefindex.
+This guide will walk you through the process of provisioning a machine and creating the next version of IrefIndex.

-If you have already done this once on the host machine, you can skip to step [4](#4-provision-the-machine-using-terraform-irinit-and-irdownload).
+If you have already done this once on the host machine, you can skip to step [4](#4-provision-the-machine-using-terraform--run-irinit-and-irdownload).

 ### 1. Install Terraform and Ansible